-North Carolina Tiny Homes
+North Carolina Tiny Home Zoning

-A major investment we make in the quality of our tiny homes is insulation.
-All of our homes are constructed with 2×4 framing and spray foam insulation.
+An important investment for your North Carolina tiny home is good insulation to keep your home cool and comfortable during the sultry summer months.
+We use spray foam insulation and 2×4 framing.
 Spray foam has by far the highest R-value available for the tiny home application, and wooden construction allows less air infiltration than steel framing when the temperature rises.
-Additionally, we use LP SmartSide for a low-maintenance and durable siding that won’t warp or change with fluctuating temperatures (and which we can do in any custom color(s) you like).
+Additionally, we use LP SmartSide for a low-maintenance and durable siding that won’t warp or change with fluctuating temperatures (and which can be painted any custom color you like).

 Another consideration for the hotter months is humidity—an important factor for a North Carolina tiny home.
 You’ll want a reliable and efficient HVAC system in your home, and may want to explore other options for dehumidifying your tiny home as well.
 This will work in tandem with your insulation and framing to keep the hot out and cold in.

 If you’re opting for an off-grid lifestyle, investing in solar power is also a good idea.
 If the set-up of your North Carolina tiny home is permanent or semi-permanent, we recommend a ground mounted solar array.
 And housing the heavy batteries in a separate outbuilding will allow you to make the most of your tiny home’s precious square footage.

 Another key design element for North Carolina tiny homes is an exterior deck, especially if you’re planning to live on the coast.
 Your builder should be able to assist with your overall site plan and may even be able to create a set of deck construction documents to be used for building your deck on-site.